apppresser/ap3/mkpages/readme.md

 # RUN (as npm)
 cd ../ (so your in the ap3 directory)
 Run the script using `npm run pages [site_name] [app_id]`.

+# TROUBLESHOOTING
+Note: running the node command vs the npm command gives you better error messages.